codyngpriest/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # This is a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 7. Smile in the mirror
 # This is a program that prints the lowercase alphabet in reverse, followed by a new line.
+8. Hexadecimal
+# This is a program that prints all the numbers of base 16 in lowercase, followed by a new line.